 - No matter how you approach the passage, use the strategies of checking the intro/conclusion, looking for key words, and coming up with the answer in your own words to help you answer big picture questions

-What are the other types of questions you’ll find on the SAT Critical Reading sections, and what’s the best way to read the passages to answer them?
+What are the other types of questions you’ll find on the SAT Reading section, and what’s the best way to read the passages to answer them?
 Check out our article on the three best ways to read the passage on SAT Reading.